 Born: December 5, 1769

 Place of Birth: Fruges, Pas-de-Calais, France

 Died: April 14, 1815

 Place of Death: Lille, France

-Joining the army as a volunteer in the 8th Battalion of Pas-de-Calais in September of 1792, François-Marie Dufour was assigned to the Army of the North.
+Joining the army as a volunteer in the 8th Battalion of Pas-de-Calais in September of 1792, François Marie Dufour was assigned to the Army of the North.
 Only a few weeks later he was elected a capitaine of his battalion and then in November he was elected lieutenant colonel.
 Dufour didn't have time to rest on his laurels though, for only two days later he served at the Battle of Jemappes .
-Next he went on to serve at the action of Mons and then join the Army of the Ardennes.
+Next he went on to serve at the action of Mons and then he joined the Army of the Ardennes.
 In March of 1793 Dufour served at the Battle of Neerwinden and he remained with the Army of the Ardennes until July of 1794 when he joined the Army of the Sambre and Meuse.
-Afterwards he served during the attack of Stromberg and at the Siege of Maestricht where he was wounded by a shot.
+Afterwards he served during the attack of Stromberg and then at the Siege of Maestricht where he was wounded by a shot.

 © Nathan D. Jensen